Understanding the Testing Process

 Testing is an important part of any effective anti-doping program and is the area that most often comes to mind when thinking about anti-doping.
 From test planning and collection of a urine or blood sample, through the results managements process, USADA provides a thorough program, with policies and procedures in accordance with the World Anti-Doping Code, the WADA International Standards, the United States Olympic & Paralympic Committee Anti-Doping Rules, and the USADA Protocol for Olympic and Paralympic Movement Testing.

 Whereabouts information allows an athlete to be located for out-of-competition testing.
-Athletes can be tested 365 days a year without advance notice.
-Testing pool athletes are required to provide Whereabouts filings to USADA and report changes.
+Athletes can be tested 365 days a year at any time and any location without advance notice.
+Registered Test Pool (RTP) and Clean Athlete Program (CAP) athletes are required to provide Whereabouts filings to USADA and report changes based on their specific pool requirements.

 THERAPEUTIC USE EXEMPTIONS